jdillard/sphinx-link-graph/docs/source/example/dolor/elit.rst

 Elit
 ====

-This page has a link to :docs:`lorem`.
+This page has a link to :doc:`lorem`.